-Software certification has a long story of applications in contexts where a bug can result in important damages, including loss of human lives.
-The classical application context of software certification is aerospace where certification proved its usefulness: up today not a single death in flight accident can be ascribed to software bugs (the recent accidents of Boeing 787 MAX was due to a system design problem, not to a software bug).
-Nowadays, everything is interconnected and a bug in a seemly innocent device (a smart lamp, a connected toothbrush or stereo system) can result in a major failure of a larger system (remember, for example, the 2015 case of the Jeep Cheerokee remotely controlled via a bug in the entertainment system).
+Software certification has a long history of applications in contexts where a bug can result in important damages, including loss of human lives.
+The classical application context of software certification is aerospace where certification proved its usefulness: up today not a single death in flight accident can be ascribed to software bugs.
+Nowadays, everything is interconnected and a bug in a seemly innocent device (a smart lamp, a connected toothbrush or a stereo system) can result in a major failure of a larger system.

-The emergence of IoT and consequent damages done by hackers exploiting buggy IoT devices, it is forcing the public to pay more attention to software correctness and it is reasonable to assume that in few years the need for software certification will leave aerospace to colonize all the software application areas: IoT, business software, AI, ...
+The rise of IoT and consequent damages done by hackers exploiting buggy IoT devices, it is forcing engineers to pay more attention to software correctness and it is reasonable to assume that in few years the need for software certification will leave aerospace to colonize all the software application areas such as IoT, business software, AI, and others.

-The objective of this one-day seminar is to introduce the students to the concept of software certification, starting from the ideas behind certifications, moving to the DO-178C (the American certification standard for aviation) and completing with the study of some practical cases from real world.
+This part of the coursewill introduce the audience to the concept of software certification, starting from the ideas behind certifications, moving to the DO-178C (the American certification standard for aviation) and then closing with the study of some practical cases from real world.

 Tuillio Vardanega (University of Padua, Italy)

 The RP originated in 1997, after the 1995 periodic revision of the language, which made Ada’s concurrency slicker, making room for data-oriented synchronization in contrast with traditional control-synchronization.
-This feature was very fit for use in real-time systems that would employ (restricted forms of) concurrency instead of static schedule tables, seeking better responsiveness, flexibility, and time-efficiency.
+This feature was fit for use in real-time systems that would employ (restricted forms of) concurrency instead of static schedule tables, seeking better responsiveness, flexibility, and time-efficiency.

-Technically, the RP is a set of restrictions, designed so that their use in an application would provide three key benefits: (1) Stripping the run-time system of all of the excluded features.
-(2) Causing the compiler to ascertain statically the conformance of the source program to the profile restrictions.
-(3) Enabling the application of advanced schedulability analysis to the system, with full correspondence between the actual application behavior and the model of analysis.
-The resulting system would be a small-footprint image, perfectly equipped to run on resource-constrained bare-board hardware, without the need for operating systems or some such.
+Technically, the RP is a set of restrictions, designed so that their use in an application would provide three key benefits: (1) Stripping the run-time system of all excluded features; (2) allowing the compiler to ascertain statically the conformance of the source program to the profile restrictions and (3) enabling the application of advanced scheduling analysis to the system.
+The resulting system would be a small-footprint image, perfectly equipped to run on resource-constrained bare-board hardware, with no operating system.

-The course is addressed to doctoral students and professionals with interest in software safety, on a first come first served basis.
+The webinar course is addressed to doctoral students, young researchers and professionals with interest in software safety, on a first come first served basis.